webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Alchemist-Tools.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/50-Gp
-title: Alchemist Tools
-collection: Equipment
-kind: Compendium
 ---

 ## Alchemist Tools

 >A flask of chemicals that burst into flames upon contact with air.
 The flames burn out after one round.
 Can be thrown up to short range, inflicting fire damage as a light weapon (ignores Armor).
 > **Options :** Fantasy, Utility Gear
 > **Value :** 50 Gp